mdtanveeralamgir/UdemySpringBoot/README.md

     - IOC: Inversion of control.
 Means the spring FW is in control not the developer.
 ## 198:
     - Making a bean primary by adding @Primary annotation
+## 199:
+    - Maven manages all the dependencies in the java project
+    - Using pom.xml the dependency can be changed